-The methods should also fulfil other requirements in terms of, for example expanded uncertainty 21 , selectivity, etc.
+The methods should also fulfil other requirements in terms of, for example expanded uncertainty22, selectivity, etc.

-- The report for the derivation of OELs should include a list of available air monitoring methods that have the potential to fulfil the requirements of the relevant standards (EN 482)6 and include information on: Method name (including year of publication and or revision) - Working range and limit of quantification (LOQ) - Sampling, including: - Sampling time(to achive the LOQ) and, - where relevant, flow rate used and health related fraction(s) sampled (e.g. inhalable, respirable). - Selectivity/interferences - Type of sampling.
+The report for the derivation of OELs should include a list of available air monitoring methods that have the potential to fulfil the requirements of the relevant standards (EN 482)6 and include information on:

+- Method name (including year of publication and/ or revision) - Working range and limit of quantification (LOQ) - Sampling, including: - o Sampling time(to achive the LOQ) and, - Where relevant, flow rate used and health related fraction(s) sampled (e.g. inhalable, respirable). - Selectivity/interferences - Type of sampling.
 Methods for OEL compliance should use personal sampling.
 Type of sampling in terms of active/ passive should also be detailed in the report. - Whether there is information from the published methods, literature or databases.

-Measurement procedures, including sampling and analysis, for chemical agents in workplace atmospheres are available from many sources (normally OSH national institutes) in both Europe (e.g. France, Germany, Spain and UK) and in the US (the Occupational Safety and Health Administration (OSHA) and NIOSH).
+Measurement procedures, including sampling and analysis, for chemical agents in workplace atmospheres are available from many sources (normally OSH national institutes) in both Europe (e.g. France, Germany, Spain and UK) and in the US (OSHA and NIOSH).
 These methods normally have validation data available.

-- The GESTIS database22 provides an overview on the existing methods for a given chemical, including a rating of the method against the requirements of the relevant European standards. - However, it should be considered that when the GESTIS rating was made, the limit value may have been different.
+The GESTIS database23 provides an overview on the existing methods for a given chemical, including a rating of the method against the requirements of the relevant European standards.

+However, it should be considered that when the GESTIS rating was made, the limit value may have been different.